BeastOfShadow/FLT/README.md

 │   ├── symbolTable/      # Type checking, symbol table
 │   ├── test/             # Unit tests
 │   ├── token/            # Token structure and type enums
-│   └── visitor/          # Visitor pattern for AST traversal and interpretation │
+│   ├── visitor/          # Visitor pattern for AST traversal and interpretation │   └── Main              # Main where you can test the program │
 └── README.md
 ```